grwisbad/webdev-website/README.md

 2. Click the "+" button on any day to add a new shift
 3. Select an employee, set the start and end times
 4. Click "Save" to assign the shift
-5. Click on existing shifts to edit them
+5. Click on existing shifts to edit or delete them

 ### Availability Management

 1. Go to the "Availability" tab to view all employee availability
-2. Availability is displayed as M (Morning), A (Afternoon), and E (Evening)
+2. Availability is displayed as Morning, Afternoon, and Evening for each day
-3. Edit availability through the employee edit form
+3. Click the "Edit" button next to an employee to update their availability

+### Settings

+- Toggle **Dark Mode** for a more comfortable viewing experience
+- Enable or disable **Email Notifications** (UI only)

+### Review Section

+- Go to the "Review" tab in the sidebar
+- Click on the stars to rate the platform
+- Write your feedback in the comment box
+- Click "Submit Review" to send your review (stars and comment reset, and a thank you message is displayed)

+### About & Contact

+- Visit the "About" tab to learn more about Chronexa
+- Use the contact form to send a message to the team

 ## Deployment Instructions